MLDS-UT-Austin/long-comp-2025/README.md

 **<u>Gameplay</u>**: Each game consists of a fixed number of rounds.
 In each round, the following happens:

 1. **<u>Questioning</u>**: A random player starts by asking another player a question about the location.
 The player who answers the question will be the one to ask the question in the next round.
+You can ask a question to any player except the player who asked you a question the previous round.

+   Ex: A --> B --> A is not allowed.
 2. **<u>Questioning Analysis</u>**: All players are given time to analyze the question/answer.
 3. **<u>Guessing</u>**: The spy may guess the location.
 This will end the game.
 4. **<u>Accusation</u>**: Players may accuse another player of being the spy.
 Successfully indicting a player will end the game.
 For a player to be indicted, the following conditions must be met: